What is tithing?

 There was also an additional tithe to support the jubilee, and another reserved for widows, orphans and the poor.
 (Deuteronomy 14:29)

-The New Testament continues teaching on stewardship and generosity.
-However, believers are not under the Mosaic law, so they are not obligated to tithe ten percent of their income.
-Instead, each believer is encouraged to give generously and cheerfully what they have decided in their heart to give.
-(2 Corinthians 9:6-8)
+The New Testament continues teaching on stewardship and generosity, although not specifically about tithing.
+Each believer is encouraged to give generously and cheerfully what they have decided in their heart to give (2 Corinthians 9:6-8).

 Now He who supplies seed to the sower and bread for food will supply and multiply your seed for sowing and increase the harvest of your righteousness; you will be enriched in everything for all liberality, which through us is producing thanksgiving to God.
 For the ministry of this service is not only fully supplying the needs of the saints, but is also overflowing through many thanksgivings to God.”
 (2 Corinthians 9:5-10)